The GDPR harmonised data privacy laws across Europe. It gives EU residents greater protection over how their personal data is used.

 Under the GDPR, organisations have to meet six data protection principles whenever they process personal data - including ensuring that their use of personal data is lawful, fair and transparent.
 Those who do collect it are obliged to protect it from misuse and exploitation.

-If a data breach does happen, if information gets lost or stolen, for example, organisations are required under the GDPR to report certain types of breaches to the relevant supervisory authority within 72 hours of them becoming aware of it.
+If a data breach does happen, for example, if information gets lost or stolen.
+Then organisations are required under the GDPR to report certain types of breaches to the relevant supervisory authority within 72 hours of them becoming aware of it.

 5. What kind of information does the GDPR apply to?